ikyrousis/bigcartel-to-elta-web-labeling/README.md

+BigCartel to ELTA Web Labeling

-This Node.js application automates the process of creating shipping labels on the ELTA web portal using order data from BigCartel.
-The app reads order information from a CSV file, prompts the user for necessary details and generates labels using Puppeteer for browser automation.
+This application automates the process of creating shipping labels on the ELTA web portal using order data exported from BigCartel.
+It provides a graphical user interface (GUI) for entering product and customs information and uses Puppeteer to handle browser automation for label generation.
+Technologies Used

+    Node.js (backend logic)

+    React (frontend UI)

+    Electron (desktop application shell)

+    Puppeteer (browser automation)

+    csv-parser (CSV reading)

+    dotenv (environment variables)

 Prerequisites

-    Node.js: Ensure Node.js is installed on your machine.
+    Node.js installed (version 16+ recommended)

-    Puppeteer: The app uses Puppeteer for browser automation.
-    .env File: You need to create a .env file with sender details.
+    npm or yarn

 Setup

-1. Clone the Repository
+    Clone the Repository

-bash

 git clone <https://github.com/kyrousisi/bigcartel-to-elta-web-labeling>
 cd <bigcartel-to-elta-web-labeling>

-2. Install Dependencies
+Install Dependencies

-bash

 npm install

-3. Edit .env File

 Edit the .env file in the root of the project directory and replace the corresponding sender information:

-EMAIL_ADDRESS=sender@mail.com
-SENDER_FIRST_NAME=SENDERNAME
-SENDER_LAST_NAME=SENDERLASTNAME
-SENDER_STREET_NAME=SENDERSTREET
-SENDER_STREET_NUMBER=1
-SENDER_POSTAL_CODE=1
-SENDER_TOWN=SENDERTOWN

-Replace the placeholders with your actual details.
-4. Prepare the Orders CSV

-The app requires an orders.csv file in the project root directory.
-Ensure the file contains an order export from BigCartel.
+    EMAIL_ADDRESS=you@example.com
+    SENDER_FIRST_NAME=YourFirstName
+    SENDER_LAST_NAME=YourLastName
+    SENDER_STREET_NAME=StreetName
+    SENDER_STREET_NUMBER=123
+    SENDER_STREET_SPECIFICATION=
+    SENDER_POSTAL_CODE=10000
+    SENDER_TOWN=Athens

+Export your orders from BigCartel and save the CSV locally.
+You’ll select this file through the app interface.

-Running the Application
+Running the Application (Development)
-1. Start the App

-Run the application using Node.js:

-bash

-node app.js

-2. Follow Prompts
+To start the app in development mode:

+npm run dev

+This will open the Electron window and start the React frontend with hot reloading.
+Building a Production Executable

+To compile the app into a standalone .exe or platform-specific binary:

+npm run build

+Follow the output instructions to locate the generated files.
+Usage

+    Launch the app.

+    Browse for your orders.csv file.

-    Enter product details such as weight and customs value.
+    Input weight and customs value for each unique product.

-    Provide packaging weight and a universal product description.
+    Enter the core packaging weight.

+    Define any number of customs description categories (e.g. "T-shirt", "Hat", etc).

+    Assign each product to one of the categories.

+    Click Run Label Generator.

-    Log into ELTA’s web portal and solve the CAPTCHA manually when prompted.
+    Log in to the ELTA portal when the browser opens, solve the CAPTCHA.

-The application will then process the orders and generate shipping labels automatically.
+    The application will automatically fill in the form and generate the labels.